Supporting migrant mothers and children

 Advice work is recorded on our management database, and this enables us to capture data and report key outputs and outcomes.

-Access to entitlements, housing, and an extended support network enables families to build a long-term, stable, happy quality of life together.
-Our interventions for children massively increase their life chances and ability to integrate well into society, so that they will ultimately make their own positive contribution to the community.
+Access to entitlements, housing, and an extended support network enables families to build a stable future with a better quality of life.
+Our interventions for children increase their life chances and ability to integrate well into society, so that they will ultimately make their own positive contribution to the community.
 These are too long term to measure directly, but our measures above will enable us to show we have removed the major barriers to this long term change.

 We will provide a written report for our champion and pledgers, and will invite them to visit and see the huge impact their funding is having on the mothers and children.
-Other donors will be sent details by e mail, if available, and we’ll publicise our project via our social medial channels.
+Other donors will be sent details by e-mail, if available, and we’ll publicise our project via our social media channels.